TheNinth7/openhab-garmin/docs/index.md

 To enable JSON-based command support on openHAB 4.x, install the backported API bundle.
 Follow the instructions here:

 ➡️ [Backport Installation Guide](https://github.com/florian-h05/openhab-core/releases/tag/4.3.x-command-json)

+**Note:** If you update your openHAB version after installing the backport, you may need to reinstall the backport.

 ### Option 2: Custom Webhook